OK to smoke, not to grow? States wrestle with homegrown pot

 “We don’t say anywhere in this country that people aren’t allowed to have a small craft brew at their house if they want to, and I think the same rules should apply here,” said Kris Krane, president the Phoenix-based cannabis business 4Front Ventures.

-Legalization legislation from two Chicago Democrats — state Sen. Heather Steans and state Rep. Kelly Cassidy — has a much better chance of passing this year because of the November election Democratic Gov. J.B.
+Legalization legislation from two Chicago Democrats — state Sen. Heather Steans and state Rep. Kelly Cassidy — has a much better chance of passing this year because of the November election of Democratic Gov. J.B.
 Pritzker, who campaigned on legalizing recreational marijuana.

-But a provision that would allow for the growing of five plants per residence for recreational use seemed likely to be jettisoned because of push-back from the police, who argue that allowing homegrown pot would fuel illicit drug sales.
+But pushback over policing homegrown pot forced Steans to jettison her original plan allowing cultivation for personal use before a Senate committee endorsed the legislation Wednesday.
+The bill moving to the Senate floor allows only medical-marijuana patients to grow at home.

 Steve Stelter, who heads the Illinois Association of Chiefs of Police, said law enforcement would be hard-pressed to monitor compliance in people’s homes.